muke5hy/dend/projects/P6-Data-Engineering-Capstone-Project/README.md

 I eventually pre-process `yelp_academic_dataset_business.json` to make it a `csv` file, as the project request at least two different files format.

 ### Storage
-The files were uploaded to a [S3 bucket](s3://udac-dend-capstone-dz/), which is open for access.
+The files were uploaded to a [S3 bucket](s3://udacity-dend-mukesh-output/yelp-dataset/).
 The total space utilised on that bucket is approximately 8 gb, which is a considerable amount of data.

 ## Project Scope